powsybl/powsybl.github.io/pages/documentation/developer/artifacts.md

 **powsybl-dynamic-simulation-api**
 This module provides a common API for [time domain simulation](../simulation/timedomain/index.md).
 You have to implement this API to use your own simulator through PowSyBl.

+**powsybl-dynamic-simulation-dsl**
+This module provides an API to implement a DSL for dynamic simulation inputs, such as the curves, the dynamic model or events mapping.

+**powsybl-dynamic-simulation-tool**
+This module provides an [iTools](../user/itools/dynamic-simulation.md) command to run time-domain simulation.

 **powsybl-simulation-api**
 This module provides a legacy API for time domain simulation.
 This module is not maintained anymore and will be replaced by the **powsybl-dynamic-simulation-api**.